ogobrecht/console/README.md

 ## Easy to Install

 - Works with or without a context.
-- Has a single installation script (can be installed on apex.oracle.com via "SQL Workshop > SQL Scripts").
+- Has a single installation script (can be installed in APEX via "SQL Workshop > SQL Scripts").
 - If you cannot wait to test it out: Open SQLcl, connect to your desired install schema and call